+LISTING

-LISTING The NCDs offered through this Prospectus are proposed to be listed on the BSE Limited ("BSE"/"Stock Exchange").
-Our Company has obtained 'in-principle' approval for the Issue from BSE vide its letter dated September 20, 2021.
-BSE is the Designated Stock Exchange for this Issue.
+The NCDs offered through this Draft Prospectus are proposed to be listed on the BSE Limited ("BSE"/ "Stock Exchange").
+Our Company has obtained 'in-principle' approval for the Issue from BSE vide its letter dated [•].
+BSE shall be the Designated Stock Exchange for this Issue.

+PUBLIC COMMENTS

-PUBLIC COMMENTS The Draft Prospectus was filed with BSE on September 9, 2021 pursuant to the provisions of the SEBI NCS Regulations and was kept open for public comments for a period of seven Working Days (i.e., until 5 p.m. on September 20, 2021).
+This Draft Prospectus, filed with BSE pursuant to the provisions of the SEBI NCS Regulations, to be kept open for public comments for a period of seven Working Days (i.e., until 5 p.m.) on [•], 2021.
+All comments on this Draft Prospectus are to be forwarded to the attention of the Compliance Officer of our Company.
+Comments may be sent through post or e-mail.